songminhak/songminhak.github.io/index.md

 ## About Me

 Hi!
 My name is Minhak Song (송민학), and I am an undergraduate student at [KAIST](https://www.kaist.ac.kr/en/), majoring in Mathematical Sciences (minor in Industrial and Systems Engineering).
-My research interest lies in building the theoretical foundations of modern machine learning through the lens of optimization theory and statistics.
+My research interests lie in the theoretical foundations of modern machine learning, with the goal of bridging theory and practice.
 Recently, I have been studying the training dynamics of optimization algorithms in deep learning under the guidance of [Prof. Chulhee Yun](https://chulheeyun.github.io).
 Currently, I am a visiting student at the [University of Washington](https://www.washington.edu/), hosted by [Prof. Simon Du](https://simonshaoleidu.com/), where I am working on reinforcement learning from human feedback (RLHF) from an optimization perspective.

 Feel free to reach out for discussions and potential collaborations!